Dr. Michael R. Maxwell

 - Department Chair

-At National University, Dr. Maxwell regularly teaches General Zoology (BIO 412 & 412A), Ecology (BIO 330), Evolution (BIO 310), and Natural History of California (BIO 450).
-He has also taught courses such as Animal Behavior (BIO 420) and Biodiversity (BIO 411).
+Dr. Maxwell teaches General Biology (BIO 162), Ecology (BIO 330), Evolution (BIO 310), Animal Behavior (BIO 420), and Natural History of California (BIO 450).
 Dr. Maxwell encourages students to conduct independent research projects with NU faculty, and welcomes inquiries about these projects from students.

 As a behavioral ecologist and zoologist, Dr. Maxwell has examined diverse topics and questions in biology.
 Currently, he investigates the mating behavior and ecology of praying mantises in California.
 Previous projects include mating behavior and paternity in squid, population dynamics and fishery management of squid, population dynamics of baleen whales, and behavioral studies of primates in the field (olive baboons in Kenya) and in captivity (mandrills and golden monkeys).

 Dr. Maxwell's current research examines reproductive physiology and behavior in a California praying mantis (Stagmomantis limbata).
 In this species, the female may cannibalize the male during or after mating, potentially converting the male's body mass into eggs.
 Females, however, mate with multiple males in nature, which casts doubt on a cannibalized male's paternity.
 Dr. Maxwell is investigating the use of genetic markers to determine the fertilization success of cannibalized males.
 Dr. Maxwell also collaborates with international scientists to examine peculiarities of mating behavior in other arthropods.